Computing MSc module details

 Digital Commerce – 30 credits

-Digital commerce has grown to transform business and the way it interacts with customers and other business stakeholders.
-In implementing and planning for e-commerce, organisations have to effectively strategies towards its integration and implementation.
-This module introduces students to e-commerce as a key type of information system.
-Strategies for e-commerce are explored, from building an e-commerce presence, and developing a business plan to designing the user experience and evaluating suitable marketing plans.
-Finally, the student is provided with an opportunity to implement their designs in the form of a prototype, using suitable applications (e.g., Figma, Adobe XD, Wix, etc.).
+You will explore strategies for e-commerce, from building an e-commerce presence, and developing a business plan to designing the user experience and evaluating suitable marketing plans.
+Finally, the student has an opportunity to implement your designs in the form of a prototype, using suitable applications (e.g., Figma, Adobe XD, Wix, etc.).
 Examples of some topics covered include:

-• Foundational concepts of e-commerce
+- Foundational concepts of e-commerce

-• Building an e-commerce presence
+- Building an e-commerce presence

-• Business strategy, user experience, and marketing in e-commerce
+- Business strategy, user experience, and marketing in e-commerce

-• Ethical, social and political implications of e-commerce
+- Ethical, social and political implications of e-commerce

-• e-commerce application requirements gathering
+- e-commerce application requirements gathering

-• Pathways for developing e-commerce applications
+- Pathways for developing e-commerce applications

-• Extensibility and integrations in e-commerce applications
+- Extensibility and integrations in e-commerce applications

 Block 4